 Noder, a candidate for Spokane mayor in Tuesday’s primary, said he was contacted by representatives of the film’s producers with an offer to screen it as a fundraiser.
 They liked some things he had on his campaign website, he said, and he likes some things, but not everything, she says.

 “She’s a citizen advocate.
-I have to speak for myself and she speaks for herself.”
+I have to speak for myself and she speaks for herself,” he said.

 Admission was free, with would-be watchers urged to bring food or pet supplies or donate to charity.

 “People responding were kind of vicious,” Noder said.
-Vanessa Behan Crisis Nursery wanted no part of the gig and the Food Bank wouldn’t bring down donation barrels, he said.
+The Vanessa Behan Crisis Nursery wanted no part of the gig and the food bank wouldn’t bring down donation barrels, he said.